Fiber sculpture & botanical jewellery

 The wings and legs are flexible and fairly sturdy, but they are not meant for repeated forceful bending.
 Please do not aggressively bend and re-bend them.

 If the legs become misshapen and lose their original curves, you can gently reshape them by hand.
-Straighten them carefully and bend them back into place — for each leg, aim for 2 bends total, spaced roughly across the length of the leg so the shape looks natural.
+Straighten them carefully and bend them back into place.
+For each leg, aim for 2 bends total, spaced roughly across the length of the leg so the shape looks natural.

 Antennae